Trinity: a launcher backbone for small token projects

 7.1 New hook contract

 The current TrinityHookV6 / V7 / EPIC hooks all use discrete liquidity bands.
 They leak.
 They go away.
-The new hook will:
+The new hook is TrinityHookV8, which:

-3. Block external LP (BEFORE_ADD_LIQUIDITY reverts unless sender is the hook).
-Only the hook can mint into the pool, so curve depth is fully controlled by the deployer.
+BEFORE_ADD_LIQUIDITYreverts unless sender is the hook itself.
+Only the hook can mint into the pool, so curve depth is fully controlled by the deployer. - Supports both single-sided and two-sided seeding — the same

-5. Be parameterized so any project can deploy a copy with their own token + quote asset + fee config + range.
+addLiquidity()function handles initial seed, additional seeding, and mid-band positions, all by reading the hook's current token balance and computing max liquidity from current price. - Is parameterized so any project can deploy a copy with their own token + fee + range + owner.
 No more hardcoded constants.

 7.2 Launcher deploy script